brgillis/SHE_Validation/SHE_Validation_PSF/doc/doc_module.md

 ## PSF Ellipticity and Size Validation

-### Requirement: R-SHE-PRD-F-110 / R-SHE-PRD-F-120
+### Requirement: R-SHE-PRD-F-110

-Parent: R-GDP-DL3-030 / R-GDP-DL3-040
+Parent: R-GDP-DL3-030

-R-SHE-PRD-F-110: For each ellipticity component, the transfer of the VIS PSF model to the weak-lensing objects shall not introduce errors larger than 5×10-5 (one sigma TBC).
+For each ellipticity component, the transfer of the VIS PSF model to the weak-lensing objects shall not introduce errors larger than 5×10^-5 (1-sigma).

-R-SHE-PRD-F-120: For the PSF R2 component, the transfer of the VIS PSF model to the weak-lensing objects shall not introduce errors larger than sigma(R)/R< 5×10-4.

 ### Requirement Comment from GDPRD

 This shall be demonstrated on emulated Euclid images based in processed HST images for galaxies.

-Requirements Chain:
+### Requirement: R-SHE-PRD-F-120

+Parent: R-GDP-DL3-040

+For the PSF R^2 component, the transfer of the VIS PSF model to the weak-lensing objects shall not introduce errors larger than sigma(R)/R< 5×10^-4.

+### Requirement Comment from GDPRD

+This shall be demonstrated on emulated Euclid images based in processed HST images for galaxies.

 ### Validation Test: T-SHE-000004-PSF-model-err-propa